tom-sherman/blog/posts/02-running-jest-tests-in-a-browser.md

 // karma.conf.js

 module.exports = function (config) {
   config.set({
     // ...
     plugins: [
-            'karma-webpack',
+      "karma-webpack",
-            'karma-jasmine',
+      "karma-jasmine",
-            // Adding it to the plugins array 'karma-chrome-launcher',
+      // Adding it to the plugins array "karma-chrome-launcher",
     ],

     // I'm starting a headless browser, but I can also swap this out for "Chrome" to add debug statements, inspect console logs etc.
-        browsers: ['ChromeHeadless'],
+    browsers: ["ChromeHeadless"],
     // ...
   });
 };
 ```